Phani-Shanmukh6/OPENINAPP-Assignement/README.md

 ---

 By following these steps, you can create a SwiftUI application that fetches data from an API and displays it in various UI components.
-This project can serve as a starting point for more complex applications involving data visualization and dynamic content.